When you visit Quora – the number one site for asking questions online – you often see frequently asked questions about parkour.

 You can also learn parkour as a weak fat adult geek though.
 I was one for sure.

-While being chronically and acutely ill I even discovered an easier discipline I call YoPaDa as in Yoga/Parkour/Dance.
+While being chronically and acutely ill I even discovered an easier discipline I call YoPaDa flow as in combining Yoga/Parkour/Dance influences.

 You don’t believe me?
 Well, I shared my story in other articles so let’s keep it short!